Poor counties into bucolic Disneylands?

 I can't improve on his eloquence, so I will quote him at length.
 Describing our national park system in the August, 1982, issue of Natural History, Joseph Sax wrote, "Our attraction to untouched wild country is no accident . . . .
 Exploitation has dominated our relationship to the land, and the unstated premise of the wilderness ideal is that when humans appear on the natural scene, they come as intruders and destroyers."

-Sax imagined a collection of parks memorializing this relationship to nature: vast acres of white pine-stumps in Minnesota; acid-killed streams in Appalachian coal country; a dustbowl in Oklahoma.
+Sax imagined a collection of parks memorializing this relationship to nature. parks consisting of vast acres of white pine-stumps in Minnesota, acid-killed streams in Appalachian coal country, a dustbowl in Oklahoma.
 And, he might have added, a cornfield in Illinois.
 It will strike some observers as stretching the point to include cornfields on that list.
 They—Illinois's rainforest, its veldt—represent desolation of a subtler sort.
 A mere century and a half ago the landscape hereabouts was so richly diverse in color, in species, in insects and animal life, in genetic possibility, in mood that it beggared attempts to describe it.
-Today all that's left is the terrain which once supported it, like a skull whose bare shape only suggests the smile of the face which once adorned it.
+Today all that's left is the terrain that once bore it, like a skull whose bare shape only suggests the smile of the face which once adorned it.
 No solace is offered the weary traveler by these tedious stretches of factory floor.

 Such harmonious relationships did exist, even in Illinois.
 I mean of course that intermediate "nature" which typified parts of the Illinois countryside until the last fifty years or so—a rural landscape (perhaps more accurately called a manscape) dominated by small farmsteads, each growing not just cash crops but nuts, orchard fruit and vegetables, and livestock.
 Farmsteads which grew their own energy and fertilizer in the form of hay and oats for horses.
 Farmsteads which employed technologies which were comprehensible and sustainable.